softwaremmm/summary_pipeline/speciation.md

     },
 ```

-Some of the information appears in the "Mycobacterial species identified" section of the user interface:
+Some of the information appears in the "Mycobacterial species identified" section of the user interface e.g.

 ![M.tuberculosis](docs/mycobacterial_species_identified.png)